 Alright, friends, are you ready to take your clay art to the next level?
-Today, our focus is on how to use air dry clay to create a 3D church, with the help of silicone molds and paint.
+Today, our focus is on how to use air dry clay to create a metallic 3D church, with the help of silicone molds and paint.
 Air dry clay is a wonderful product, and the best part?
 It doesn’t need baking or firing in the oven – it dries all on its own.
 It’s also inexpensive, easy to use, and when coupled with silicone molds, It’s like a match made in creative heaven; offering a myriad of possibilities.
 This technique is ideal for crafters of all skill levels, from beginners to seasoned creators.
 So, find your crafting corner, gather your materials, and join me for one of my favorite air dry clay projects.

 Some links below are affiliate links from which I may earn a small commission on qualifying purchases, but at no extra cost to you.

 STEP ONE – How to use Air Dry Clay and moulds to Make Church Design

 It can be a little tricky when first learning how to use air dry clay in moulds, but it doesn’t take long to get hooked.
 To design my church, I used products by Iron Orchid Designs (IOD); the Trimmings II silicone mold and air dry clay.
 IOD silicone molds are wonderful products.
 The designs are numerous and unmatched in quality with their thickness and artistic details.
 Additionally, they have trademarked rims which allow for easy removal of excess clay.